Your complete guide to roof material selection in Florida

 WHICH ROOFING MATERIAL IS THE MOST ENERGY EFFICIENT?

 Metal roofs can be excellent insulators for your home.
-While a new roof of any kind can improve your energy efficiency compared to that of an old one, a metal roof offers energy savings of 25 percent compared to 15 percent with an asphalt shingle roof.
-Choose a metal roof with a light color, and reflecting more heat and generating more savings.
+While a new roof of any kind can improve your energy efficiency, a metal roof offers energy savings of 25 percent compared to 15 percent with an asphalt shingle roof.
+Choose a metal roof with a light color to better reflect more heat and generate more savings.

 A Metal roof = $18,000 x 1 (60 year lifespan) = $18,000 lifetime cost

 A Shingle roof = $9,000 x 3 (three 20-year lifespans) = $27,000 lifetime cost

 While shingles are a budget-friendly roofing option if you just need a new roof on your home, metal roofs are the best long-term roofing investment for your home.
 While you might spend less money up front with an asphalt shingle roof, a metal roof will last three times as long and give you peace of mind — so if you’re hoping to stay in your house for decades to come, the metal roof is a better financial decision.

 There are over 7,860 roofing contractors in Florida, with so many options available you want to make sure you pick a company that is reliable, qualified, and installs a roof built to last.
 No matter the type of roof you have installed on your roof, it takes a top-notch roofing company to install your roof the right way.
 Having professionals install your roof will help ensure the following: